 Hi!
 Thanks for checking me out here.
-For those looking for freelance writing samples, here is a sample of my work.
+For those looking for freelance writing samples, here is a bit of my work.
+I currently freelance as a content manager for Best Version Media.
 I hope to connect with you soon.
 Together we can make beautiful content.

 Understanding ‘the why’ behind each donor’s actions

 As marketers, we’re constantly in planning and campaign mode, focused on how we can get our members to increase their donations and become lifetime givers.